 Utah has some of the best National Parks in the United States and Bryce Canyon is no exception.
-December is the perfect time to visit this wonder because not only will you beat the summer crowds you’ll also see the park when it’s most beautiful.
+It’s one of the best places to travel in December in US, because not only will you beat the summer crowds you’ll also see the park when it’s most beautiful.
 Bryce Canyon National Park is absolutely breathtaking any time of the year but seeing it with snow is something special.

 Bryce Canyon National Park is known for its orange-red hoodoos, which are natural tower-like rock formations.
 The snow-capped hoodoos are definitely a sight to see.
 The color contrast really adds dimension to the already scenic backdrop and wintertime is definitely a photographer’s dream.

 You don’t need to be a hiker to enjoy the park.
 It’s easy to drive to different viewpoints or enjoy a short, leisurely walk.
 Sunset Point is a popular viewpoint where you’ll see Thor’s Hammer and an amazing view of hoodoos spires.
 And if you’re in need of a short hike opt for the Navajo Trail Loop.
 It’s the most popular hike in the park.
 However, if you are an outdoor enthusiast I would recommend doing the Fairytale Loop Hike.
 This strenuous hike is over eight miles long and the elevation change is a butt-kicker but the scenery and views are well worth it.